What Is a Minimum Viable Product (MVP)?

 Validate Your Idea

 One highly cited reason that startups and established companies build minimum viable products is to validate their product and service ideas.
 No one wants to invest resources into building a product and then find out that nobody wants it.
-Thus, many companies build MVPs to test their ideas with real customers and users before investing in developing a “full” or “complete” product or service.
+Thus, many companies build MVPs to test their ideas with real customers before investing in developing a “full” or “complete” product or service.

 Building an MVP allows you to “offer” your products or services to your target market and provides you the opportunity to find out if they even want it at all.